CMU-313/spring23-nodebb-team-c1/UserGuide.md

 5. Click the "Unendorse" button and verify that the banner disappears.
 6. Create other accounts and verify that endorsements are visible for everyone.
 7. Create a student account and verify that you cannot endorse posts.

+### Tests
+The tests for this feature can be found in test/posts.js on lines 310-334.
+They test three behaviors:
+1. An instructor should be able to endorse a post
+2. An instructor should be able to unendorse a post
+3. A student should get an error when trying to endorse a post

+These are the three desired behaviors for the backend.